-On the back of the Global Financial Crisis and ongoing concerns about the Islands future economic sustainability, in June 2015, the Island's unique model of self-governance was dissolved by the Australian Parliament and replaced with a 'regional council' model.
+On the back of the Global Financial Crisis and ongoing concerns about Norfolk Island's future economic sustainability, in June 2015, the Island's unique model of self-governance was dissolved by the Australian Parliament and replaced with a 'regional council' model.
 Additional reform measures also included incorporating Norfolk Island into the Australian taxation and welfare systems.

 On 28 May 2016 the Norfolk Island community elected five councillors for a four-year term to form the new Norfolk Island Regional Council, which officially commenced on 1 July 2016.
-The Council operates under the imposed NSW local government framework, comprising the Local Government Act 1993 (NSW) (NI) (applied Local Government Act) and the Local Government (General) Regulation 2005 (NSW)(NI), as well Norfolk Island continued laws.
+The Council operates under an imposed NSW local government framework, comprising the Local Government Act 1993 (NSW)(NI) (applied Local Government Act) and the Local Government (General) Regulation 2005 (NSW)(NI), as well Norfolk Island continuing laws.

-In addition to its remoteness and small island economy, Norfolk Island Regional Council differs from most other Australian regional councils in that the usual constitutional, electoral, legislative and fiscal frameworks that govern the interaction between Australia's three levels of government are not the same for the Norfolk Island Regional Council.
+In addition to its remoteness and small island economy, NIRC differs from most other Australian regional councils in that the usual constitutional, electoral, legislative and fiscal frameworks that govern the interaction between Australia's three levels of government are not the same for NIRC.
 This is most evident in the form of:

-- the appointment of an Administrator by the Governor-General of Australia, who administers the Island as a Territory under the authority of the Commonwealth of Australia and acts as a representative of the Minister / Assistant Minister. - the complexity of the legislative frameworks as noted above. - the scope of services provided where the Council operates a number of business enterprises and provides a number of contracted Commonwealth funded state services such as land titles registration, motor vehicle and drivers licensing, courts and legal services, companies registration and ports management refer to Appendix 1 for an overview of government service provision on NIRC. - grant and subsidies arrangements whereby the Council is directly supported by the Commonwealth Government through, for example, Financial Assistance Grants (FAGs) but in many instances is unable to apply for competitive local government grant programs from the New South Wales State Government.
+- the appointment of an Administrator by the Governor-General of Australia, who administers the Island as a Territory under the authority of the Commonwealth of Australia and acts as a representative of the Assistant Minister for Regional Development and Territories. - the complexity of the legislative frameworks as noted above. - the scope of services provided where NIRC operates a number of business enterprises and provides a number of contracted Commonwealth funded state services such as land titles registration, motor vehicle and drivers licensing, courts and legal services, companies registration and ports management - refer to Appendix 1 for an overview of government service provision on Norfolk Island. - grant and subsidies arrangements whereby NIRC is directly supported by the Commonwealth Government through, for example, Financial Assistance Grants (FAGs) but it is unable to apply for competitive local government grant programs from the New South Wales State Government.

-Despite these anomalies, the elected body of Council is still responsible for determining future direction and strategy, whilst the day to day management of Council is the responsibility of the General Manager who reports to the Mayor and Councillors.
+Despite these anomalies, the elected body of Council is still responsible for determining future direction and strategy, whilst the day to day management of NIRC is the responsibility of the General Manager who reports to the Mayor and Councillors.

-The current General Manager commenced in January 2020, and through a series of internal reviews and the extra ordinary impacts of COVID-19, identified some concerning issues affecting the future sustainability of the Norfolk Island Regional Council.
+The current General Manager commenced in January 2020, and through a series of internal reviews and the extra ordinary impacts of COVID-19, identified some concerning issues affecting the future sustainability of NIRC.

-As a consequence, on Friday 3 July 2020, Council adopted by Resolution (2020/102) that:
+As a consequence, on Friday 3 July 2020, the Council adopted by Resolution (2020/102) that:

-- I. Council instructs the General Manager as a matter of priority to bring to Council for its endorsement terms of reference for the engagement of an appropriate consultant to conduct a full independent governance and financial audit of NIRC operations; and that the General Manager request the Commonwealth Government to meet the audit cost. - II.
-The terms of reference include legislative, regulatory and policy framework amendments to improve the operation of NIRC, with an underlying principle of reduction of service delivery cost and red tape. - III.
-In calling for this review/audit, Council acknowledges that these actions have been taken to ensure a stronger future for the Island through sustainable revenue sources, expenditure management and a pathway towards less reliance on Commonwealth funding. - IV.
+- i.
+Council instructs the General Manager as a matter of priority to bring to Council for its endorsement terms of reference for the engagement of an appropriate consultant to conduct a full independent governance and financial audit of NIRC operations; and that the General Manager request the Commonwealth Government to meet the audit cost. - ii.
+The terms of reference include legislative, regulatory and policy framework amendments to improve the operation of NIRC, with an underlying principle of reduction of service delivery cost and red tape. - iii.
+In calling for this review/audit, Council acknowledges that these actions have been taken to ensure a stronger future for the Island through sustainable revenue sources, expenditure management and a pathway towards less reliance on Commonwealth funding. - iv.
 Council lead the communication locally as this must be an Island driven initiative.